ivadomed/utilities/quick_start_guides/nnU-Net_quick_start_guide.md

 > Always install nnU-Net inside a virtual environment.

 > **Note**
-> Run the installation commands on a GPU cluster.
+> Run the installation commands on a GPU cluster, not on your laptop.

 You can use either `python -m venv` and `git clone`: